sipolac/cryptogram-solver/README.md

                         range of character n-grams to use in tokenization -w WORD_NGRAM_RANGE WORD_NGRAM_RANGE, --word_ngram_range WORD_NGRAM_RANGE WORD_NGRAM_RANGE
-                        range of word n-grams to use in tokenization -n N_DOCS, --n_docs N_DOCS
+                        range of word n-grams to use in tokenization --freqs_path FREQS_PATH
+                        path to word n-gram frequencies (a CSV file) for fitting solver
+  --docs_path DOCS_PATH
+                        path to corpus (a text file) for fitting solver -n N_DOCS, --n_docs N_DOCS
                         number of documents used to estimate token frequencies -b VOCAB_SIZE, --vocab_size VOCAB_SIZE